The historical setting for the Gods and Kings trilogy

 Who could resist battlegrounds such as these?

-The Gods and Kings trilogy are now available from all good ebook and print book sellers.
+The Gods and Kings trilogy are now available from all good ebook and print book sellers, and Pagan Warrior is also available as an audiobook.
 Follow the links above.

 (For anyone who is confused, these books were previously released under the titles of the battles, Hædfeld, Maserfeld and Winwæd.
 Pagan Warrior and Pagan King have been comprehensively reedited, and Warrior King is currently experiencing the same treatment.)